 Not surprisingly, in Rhee’s next statement two days later, she admitted that her remark had been “stupid” and she maintained that she was pleased that an investigation would take place.
 Hmmm.
 Sounds as if the p.r. doctor did a little doctoring.

 Has Congress heard of Campbell’s Law, which explains what does and does not motivate people to do what they do?
-In other words, Campbell’s Law helps us to understand human nature, which is a really good thing to know about if you are in a position to pass legislation.
+Donald Campbell was a social scientist whose research re social decision making led him to say that “when test scores become the goal of the teaching process, they both lose their value as indicators of educational status and distort the educational process in undesirable ways.”
+Not that I condone or excuse cheating by teachers and administrators, but Campbell’s Law helps us to understand human nature and predict how humans may react to new laws, which is a really good thing to know about if you are in a position to pass legislation.

 Both Rod Paige and Michelle Rhee tied evaluations to test scores, which led to firings.
 Because the improved test scores were certainly a lie in Paige’s case and likely a lie in Rhee’s case, can’t Congress understand that tying teachers’ and administrators’ job security to high-stakes testing is insanity.
 The data used to decide who kept their jobs for another year or who was fired was meaningless.
 In D.C., teachers and principals who cheated in order to improve test results kept their jobs.
 Those who didn’t cheat got fired because their students’ scores didn’t improve.
 The second year test scores began to rise all over the district.
 I wonder why.